Summer Camps 2023 Catalog

 Stuart Evensen

-The thrilling feeling of lancing the air with a blade of light is so much fun.
+The feeling of lancing the air with a blade of light is so much fun.
 I have developed a light saber that is bright, durable and can be made in several different colors.
 I use high-impact, clear resin tubes, a high-intensity light source and reflective powder to give the light sabers their brilliance.
-With my guidance, campers will build their own light saber and choose their own color; they will learn the science behind light sabers; and the official “seven forms of light saber combat.”
+With my guidance, campers will build their own light saber and choose their own color. campers will learn the science behind light sabers and the official “seven forms of light saber combat.”
 We will practice the seven forms and have mock, no-contact duals where campers can demonstrate the beauty and finesse of each of the forms.
 We will watch two Star Wars movies, as voted on by the campers.

 Please email Stuart Evensen if you have any questions about this camp.